 - name (str) – A unique name to refer to the filesystem being added.

-- fs (Filesystem or FS URL.) – The filesystem to add.
+- fs (FS or str) – The filesystem (instance or URL) to add.

 - write (bool) – If this value is True, then the